hrbrmstr/gzmem/README.md

 ### Usage

-This package contains functions to compress and decompress raw vectors in R using the zlib library (<https://zlib.net/>).
+This package contains functions to compress and decompress raw vectors in R using the [zlib library](https://zlib.net/).

 It supports 3 different formats: gzip, zlib and raw.
-These formats all use the deflate algorithm to compress the data (<https://en.wikipedia.org/wiki/DEFLATE>), but differ in the headers and footers they wrap around the deflate compressed data:
+These formats all use the [deflate algorithm](https://en.wikipedia.org/wiki/DEFLATE) to compress the data, but differ in the headers and footers they wrap around the deflate compressed data:

 -   gzip has a 10 byte header and an 8 byte footer around the compressed data.
 -   zlib has a 2 byte header and a 4 byte footer around the compressed data.